yveslym/Project-portfolio/README.md

 # Project-portfolio

-This repo contain links to ongoing project and shipped project.
+This repo contain links to ongoing project and shipped App.

 ## project: